arnoson/kirby-template-sugar/README.md

 ## How Does It Work

 Your template files need to be compiled into regular php, similar to how other template languages work.
 But the goal of this project is not to create a new full-fledged template language for Kirby.
 Instead it embraces the existing php templates and just adds a little sugar where they tend to get too messy.
-You still write php/html (with syntax highlighting, intellisense, ...) and add a special `<snippet>`, `<slot>` or `<layout>` tag here and there to keep things tidy.
+You still write php/html (with syntax highlighting, intellisense, ...) and add a special `<k:my-snippet>` or `<k:slot>` tag here and there to keep things tidy.

 ## Getting Started